-St Joseph's (Barking), St Joseph's (Dagenham), St Peter's, St Teresa's and St Vincent's.
-These Catholic primary schools are academies run by The Good Shepherd Trust.

-St Margaret's Church of England Primary is an academy run by The Genesis Education Trust.

-William Ford Junior is a voluntary-aided school run by the Diocese of Chelmsford Church of England Authority.
+We have six faith primary schools and one voluntaryaided junior school.
+Of these, the Catholic primary schools are academies run by The Good Shepherd Trust, St Margaret's Church of England Primary is an academy run by The Genesis Education Trust, and William Ford Junior is a voluntary-aided school run by the Church of England Authority.

-All these schools are listed on page 45 of this e-booklet, starting with 'F'.
-Before you apply for a place at any of our faith schools, you must read the school's admission criteria (pages 26 to 29) and follow the instructions on pages 36 and 37.
+These schools are listed on page 46 of this e-booklet, starting with F. These schools are their own admissions authority and use their own admission criteria but we will offer places on their behalf.
+Before you apply for a place at any of our faith schools, you must read the school's admission criteria (pages 25 to 32) and follow the instructions on pages 37 and 38.